thelifemgmt/Ferret/README.md

 <b>Basic Grid Use</b>

 The grid is very simple to use.
-Start with a row, and insert your boxes (or columns) inside.
+Start with a row, and insert your 'boxes' (default name) inside.

 	<div class="row">
 		<div class="box-8">